dubiacc/website/articles/en/fssp/index.md

 ## The Real Question of Salvation

 Now, might one ask, is there "no salvation outside the Resistance"?
-While The terrifying, real question is: Is there salvation for those who, for the sake of "regularization" or "obedience" to compromised authorities, sign off on or remain silent about heresies that place man at the center instead of God?
+Well, the terrifying, real question is: Is there salvation for those who, for the sake of "regularization" or "obedience" to compromised authorities, sign off on or remain silent about heresies that place man at the center instead of God?
 Will God in his